dhannywi/surfwax_iss/README.md

 ```

 #### 13. Route `/now`
-If you are interested in finding out the current location of ISS, you can execute the command `curl localhost:5000/now`.
+To find out the current location of ISS, you can execute the command `curl localhost:5000/now`.
 It will output latitude, longitude, altidue, and geoposition for Epoch that is nearest to the currrent time:
 ```console
 username:~/surfwax_iss$ curl localhost:5000/now
 {